vespa-engine/sample-apps/examples/operations/multinode-HA/README.md

 $ ./scripts/generate-cert-chains.sh
 </pre>

-In some environments, this file is only readable by owner and subsequent reads inside the Docker container fails.
+**Workaround:** In some environments, this file is only readable by owner and subsequent reads inside the Docker container fails.
-Make readable to everyone inside the Docker container as a workaround:
+Make readable to everyone as a workaround:
 <pre data-test="exec">
 $ chmod 644 tls/host.key
 </pre>